-- 1. [a.]A student who believes that [he or she has]they have been subjected to unlawful discrimination or harassment[or sexual harassment] by anyone is encouraged-but it is neither necessary nor required particularly if it may be confrontational-to promptly tell the person that the conduct is unwelcome and ask the person to stop the conduct.
+- iv.
+After receiving any employee's complaint of an incident of alleged unlawful discrimination or harassment, the supervisor will immediately contact any of the individuals listed in the Introduction to this Section above to forward the complaint, to discuss it and/or to report the action taken.
+The supervisor has a responsibility to act even if the individuals involved do not report the complaint to that supervisor. - b.
+Students - i.
+A student who believes that they have been subjected to unlawful discrimination or harassment by anyone is encouraged but it is neither necessary nor required particularly if it may be confrontational to promptly tell the person that the conduct is unwelcome and ask the person to stop the conduct.
 A student is not required to do this before filing a complaint.
-A person who receives such a request must immediately comply with it and must not retaliate against the student. - [b.]The student may file a complaint with their[his or her] major department chair or director of an administrative unit, who will in turn immediately contact one of the officials listed in the Introduction to this section [Section D] above. - 3. [e-]If the student feels uncomfortable about discussing the incident with the department chair or director of an administrative unit, the student should feel free to bypass the person and file a complaint with one of the above officials in the Introduction to this section [Section D] or to any chair, dean, or director of an administrative unit who will in turn immediately contact one of the officials listed above in the Introduction to this section [Section D] to forward the complaint, to discuss it and/or to report the action taken.
-The chair, dean or director of an administrative unit has a responsibility to act even if the individuals involved do not report to that person.
+A person who receives such a request must immediately comply with it and must not retaliate against the student. - ii.
+The student may file a complaint with their major department chair or director of an administrative unit, who will in turn immediately contact one of the officials listed in the Introduction of this Section above. - iii.
+If the student feels uncomfortable about discussing the incident with the department chair or director of an administrative unit, the student should feel free to bypass the person and file a complaint with one of the above officials in the Introduction to this Section or to any chair, dean, or director of an administrative unit who will in turn immediately contact one of the officials listed above in the Introduction to this Section to forward the complaint, to discuss it and/or to report the action taken.
+The chair, dean or director of an administrative unit has a responsibility to act even if the individuals involved do not report to that person. - 3.
+Training, Investigation and Resolution - a.
+General Requirements.
+The Title IX Coordinator, executives, administrators designated to receive complaints, and appropriate management level(s) with decision-making authority shall have training or experience in handling unlawful discrimination and misconduct complaints, and in the operation of the NSHE and Nevada Administrative Code disciplinary procedures. - b.
+Special Training With Regard to Sexual Violence. - i.
+The training for each of the individuals identified in paragraph [4.a] 3.a above, should include annual training on how to investigate and conduct hearings in a manner that protects the safety of the parties and promotes accountability; information on working with and interviewing persons subjected to sexual violence; information on particular types of conduct that would constitute sexual violence, including stalking and same-sex sexual violence; the proper standard of review for sexual violence complaints (preponderance of the evidence); information on risk reduction; information on consent and the role drugs or alcohol can play in the ability to consent; the importance of accountability for individuals found to have committed sexual violence; the need for remedial actions for the respondent, complainant, and institution community; how to determine credibility; how to evaluate evidence and weigh it in an impartial manner; how to conduct investigations; confidentiality; the effects of trauma, including neurobiological change; and cultural awareness training regarding how sexual violence may impact students differently depending on their cultural backgrounds.

-[3.
-Non-Employees and Non-Students.